glurth/TileBasedPathFinding/README.md

 - **Flexible Pathfinding**: Supports both standard map-based pathfinding and custom cost functions.
 - **Integration with Unity**: Uses Unity's `Vector3` and `Quaternion` types for world positioning and orientation, making it suitable for game development.
 - **Heuristic Distance Calculation**: The library provides heuristic functions for efficient pathfinding, commonly used in A* algorithms.
+- **The project uses, and includes, a generic priority queue implementation for efficient pathfinding.

 ## Getting Started